 Family mediation – A mediator will become a ‘go between’ and will communicate decisions between parties.
 This method may start off difficult but it becomes easier over time.
 Once decisions have been made around splitting up, they can be formed into formal and legal Court Orders.
 For more information about how we represent you, please see our How We Do It page.

 Collaborative law – a more time consuming method.
 You will agree to sit down with your ex-partner and come to an amicable decision together.
 Collaborative law is often seen as a ‘problem solving’ solution around coming to a decision together.
-For more information, see our Resolution and Collaborative Law page.
+For more information, see our Resolution and Collaborative Law page or find out more at the online resource Splitting Up.

 Going to court – we believe that this should be the last resort.
 If we are not able to resolve your situation through alternative means, then having a judge issue a decision is the final option.
 This is an expensive option and can be quite stressful.
 The judge will leave you with a final decision that is made for you.
 This may not be the result that you are after, but it is a decision that you will have to stick with.